-- any Python functions/methods/classes have docstrings added/updated, - any changes to config module behaviour are captured in the documentation of the config module, - any Python code added has corresponding unit tests, and - no "Request changes" reviews from any Reviewer are outstanding.
+- Any Python functions/methods/classes have docstrings added/updated, - Any changes to config module behaviour are captured in that module's documentation, - Any Python code added has corresponding unit tests, and - No "Request changes" reviews from any reviewer are outstanding.

-These conditions can be relaxed at the discretion of the Committers on a case-by-case basis.
-Generally, for accountability, this should not be the decision of a single Committer, and the decision should be documented in comments on the PR.
+These conditions can be relaxed at the discretion of the committers on a case-by-case basis.
+For accountability, this should not be the decision of a single committer, and the decision should be documented in comments on the PR.

-(To take a specific example, the cc\phone\home module had no tests at the time PR #237 was submitted, so the Proposer was not expected to write a full set of tests for their minor modification, but they were expected to update the config module docs.)
+To take a specific example, the cc\phone\home module had no tests at the time PR #237 was submitted, so the proposer was not expected to write a full set of tests for their minor modification, but they were expected to update the config module docs.

-Non-Committer reviews
+Non-committer reviews

-Reviews from non-Committers are always welcome.
-Please feel empowered to review PRs and leave your thoughts and comments on any submitted PRs, regardless of the Proposer.
+Reviews from non-committer reviewers are always welcome.
+Please feel empowered to review PRs and leave your thoughts and comments on any submitted PR, regardless of the proposer.

-Much of the below process is written in terms of the Committers.
-This is not intended to reflect that reviews should only come from that group, but rather an acknowledgement that we are ultimately responsible for maintaining the standards of the codebase.
-It would be entirely reasonable (and very welcome) for a Reviewer to only examine part of a PR, but it would not be appropriate for a Committer to merge a PR without full scrutiny.
+Much of the below process is written in terms of the committers.
+This does not mean that reviews should only come from that group, but rather acknowledges that we are ultimately responsible for maintaining the standards of the codebase.
+It is reasonable (and very welcome) for a reviewer to only examine part of a PR, but a committer must not merge a PR without full scrutiny.